nmshd/custom-connector-modules/README_dev.md

     task watch
     ```

-6. Make changes to the custom module and see the changes reflected in the connector.
-Make sure to restart the connector when finished:
+6. Make changes to the custom module and see the changes reflected in the Connector.
+Make sure to restart the Connector when finished:

     ```bash
     task restart